 But that happened with my career as well.
 Every single part of me balked at throwing a social life and doing the “right thing,” out of the window, and just plowing headlong into something that felt right to do.
 Every rational part of my brain was screaming at me, telling me that I was making a mistake, but this little whisper within spoke softly, telling me, “you can do this.”
 Has it been easy pursuing a career and spending every single last minute getting better at it, learning how to, working at it?
 Let me scream – no.

 I have had so many people telling me so many bad things.
 I’ve faced people in my personal life putting me down, I’ve been shoving against a huge boulder from the moment I decided to truly throw myself deep within this path two years ago.
-This story is also still unfolding, but now I have two people who’ve said straight out they believe in me (Paul and Jeanie) and slowly I’m seeing the progress of what I’ve been doing coming into fruition.
-Let me tell you straight out it’s been five years of slugging through shit to even get to this tiny place.
+This story is also still unfolding, but I have someone who has said straight out she believes in me, and slowly I’m seeing the progress of what I’ve been doing coming into fruition.
+Let me tell you straight out it’s been five years of slugging through sh*t to even get to this tiny place.

 When I first began self-publishing I was like many others.
 I saw money coming in regularly.
 But the problem with not honing the craft and not focusing on building my backlog as well as truly committing to it?
 I was half-in.
 I didn’t go all-in.
 And it showed by me falling flat on my damn face.
 That’s why I trusted my gut, left AVON after over ten years when I knew that wasn’t my path, and went all in on an instinct.
 I went all in on a leap of faith that gave me no other out.
 It was this, or it was nothing.
 And I’m beginning to see a tiny prick of light at the end of the tunnel.